gershnik/wsdd-native/README.md

 ### macOS

-On macOS there are 2 ways to install `wsddn`: via a standalone installer package or [Macports][macports].
+On macOS there are 3 ways to install `wsddn`: via a standalone installer package, [Homebrew][homebrew] or [Macports][macports].
 Using a standalone installer is simpler but you will have to manually install any future updates as well.
-Macports is a bit more complicated to set up and requires Xcode to be present but it provides updatability similar to Linux package managers.
+Homebrew/Macports are a bit more complicated to set up (and Macports also requires Xcode to be present) but it provides updatability similar to Linux package managers.

-Note that currently there is no support for Homebrew.
+For all 3 methods the supported platforms are:
+- macOS Catalina (10.15) and above
+- Both Intel and Apple Silicon

 #### Standalone installer

-Installer package is available for macOS Catalina (10.15) and above on both Intel and Apple Silicon.
-To install `wsddn`
+To install via standalone `.pkg` installer:

 * Navigate to [Releases][releases] page.
 * Expand the release you wish to install and download `wsddn-macos-x.x.pkg`